Yohannes IV: Religious policy

 Yohannes inherited the empire encumbered with three religious questions which provoked him to seek a solution: the internal dissensions of the Ethiopian Orthodox Tewahedo Church (EOC), Islam, and Christian foreign missionary activities.
 He regarded all of them as menaces to the unity and stability of the state.

 By 1878, Yohannes was ready to tackle the problems by summoning a council at Boru Meda, Wollo.
 Most of the high dignitaries and notables of Ethiopia were present at the council.
 The leading theologians of the three major disputing groups of the EOC — Karra (predominant in the north), Sägga or Śost Lədät (prevalent in Begemeder and Shewa) and Qəbat (based in Gojjam and Lasta) — tried to defend their respective doctrines.
 Yohannes readily accepted corrections made by a notable on procedural matters.
 Apparently, he had a long-prepared plan for the council, as he had a letter from the patriarch of Alexandria read out at the end of the disputation which endorsed the imperial tenet.
 The policy transcended Yohannes's reign, though there were indications that the suppressed tenets had by no means been eradicated.
+Any Śost Lədät supporters who protested the council had their tongues cut out.

+Yohannes was known to harbor deep resentment towards Islam, a Sudanese official was reported stating "Yohannes is the most hateful of the Abyssinians towards Islam.
+Someone who knew him told me that if he saw a Muslim in the morning it would depress him so that he would immediately take the cross which he worships and put it over his face."
+During the council at Boru Meda, he summoned the major Oromo chiefs of Wollo.
+According to an Ethiopian chronicler, Yohannes told them:

+It is estimated that by 1880 some 50,000 Jebertis (Tigrinya speaking Muslims) and 500,000 Oromos had been forced to convert to Christianity from Islam.